-As at December 31, 2022, the Company had 76 drill rigs, of which 70 drill rigs were available for operation, five drill rigs were in the workshop and one was being manufactured.
-In addition, the Company rented four rigs, resulting in a total drill rig fleet of 80 rigs.
+As at December 31, 2023, the Company had 79 drill rigs of which 74 drill rigs are available for operation, four drill rigs are in the workshop and one rig is being manufactured.
+In addition, the Company rented four rigs, resulting in a total drill rig fleet as at December 31, 2023, of 83 rigs.